scrapy/scrapy/docs/topics/item-pipeline.rst

    :exc:`~scrapy.exceptions.DropItem` exception.
 Dropped items are no longer processed by further pipeline components.

-   :param item: the item scraped
+   :param item: the scraped item
-   :type item: :class:`~scrapy.item.Item` object or a dict
+   :type item: :class:`~scrapy.item.Item`, :class:`dict`, :func:`dataclasses.dataclass`

    :param spider: the spider which scraped the item
    :type spider: :class:`~scrapy.spiders.Spider` object

+  .. note:: Please see the :ref:`this FAQ entry <faq-dataclass-items>`
+            if you are using :func:`dataclasses.dataclass` objects as items

 Additionally, they may also implement the following methods: